bruel-gabrielsson/TopologyLayer/README.md

 layer = LevelSetLayer1D(size=10, sublevel=False, alg='cohom')
 ```

-Different algorithms may give better performance, depending on the application, although `'hom'` currently performs fastest on some [simple benchmarks](examples/cpp/alg_comparison.py).
+Different algorithms may give better performance depending on the application, although `'hom'` currently performs fastest on some [simple benchmarks](examples/cpp/alg_comparison.py).

 ## Featurization Layers
 Persistence diagrams are hard to work with directly in machine learning.
 We implement some easy to work with featurizations.